instrumentisto/rust-incubator/3_ecosystem/3_4_regex_parsing/README.md

 - [lalrpop] is a parser generator framework, which generates [LR(1) parser][6] code from custom grammar files.
 - [combine] is an another [parser combinator][4] library, inspired by the [Haskell] library [Parsec].

-For better understanding parsing problem and approaches, read through the following articles:
+For better understanding parsing problem and approaches, along with some examples, read through the following articles:
 - [Laurence Tratt: Which Parsing Approach?][9]
 - [Richard L. Apodaca: A Beginner's Guide to Parsing in Rust][10]
+- [Brian Kung: Building a CEDICT parser in Rust with Nom][11]